defi-wonderland/handbook/sites/wonderland/docs/development/offchain/best-practices.md

 ### **Package Management**

 - Do not use carets (`^`) for dependency versions to prevent unintended updates.
-Use `E` to enforce exact versions (this is pre-configured in the project template).
+Use `-E` to enforce exact versions (this is pre-configured in the project template).

 ## **Documentation**